kawre/leetcode.nvim/README.md

 ## ✨ Features

+- 📌 an intuitive dashboard for effortless navigation within [leetcode.nvim].

-- 😍 Description formatting
+- 😍 question description formatting for a better readability

-- 📈 [LeetCode] statistics withing [Neovim][neovim] (Soon)
+- 📈 [LeetCode] profile statistics within [Neovim][neovim] (Soon)

-- 🔀 Support for daily and random questions
+- 🔀 support for daily and random questions

-- 💾 Caching
+- 💾 caching for optimized performance

 ## 📬 Requirements